Open

 The Judging Process

-Finalist garments are selected and award-winners are chosen through three rounds of closed judging.
+Judging: Award-winners are identified through two rounds of closed judging.
 Closed judging means that the judges are aware of the garment name, and the inspiration behind the work of art, however the designers’ details are not disclosed.

 Dame Suzie Moncrieff